Inhabitants of Angwan Mailafia community in Kokona Local Government of Area of Nasarawa State rely on a dirty pond as a source of drinking water.

 One of the approaches Mr. Alhassan said is that the state will work with the communities and other health workers for improved hygiene and provide safe and clean water.

-Despite the clear knowledge that Cholera is caused by drinking dirty water, Mr. Alhassan and the Nasarawa State government are yet to provide portable water for many rural communities in the state.
+Despite the clear knowledge that Cholera is caused by drinking dirty water, Mr. Alhassan and the Nasarawa State government are yet to provide potable water for many rural communities in the state.

 This situation has led to a Nasarawa community relying on a dirty pond as a source of their drinking water.